 Presented by: Dr Nia Wyn Jones, Associate Professor Obs & Gynaecology

-The follow-up period for the main ARID study has been extended to request samples at 5 years and final follow-up after 10 years.
-This is due to the importance of the data obtained to date.
-Participants are being asked to consent to the study extension when they are contacted for the third year follow-up.
+The follow-up period for the main ARID Study was extended to request samples at 5 years and final follow-up after 10 years.
+This was due to the importance of the study findings to date.

 |AKI||Acute Kidney Injury

 Not an actual injury but a sudden reduction in kidney function.